You’ve found the place, you can afford the rent, and now you just have to find the bond money.

 How to compare rental bond cash loans

 Before you take out any loan it’s important to compare your options to make sure you end up with the best option for you.
 Here are a few things to keep in mind when you’re comparing rental bond loans:

 - Fees.
-Before you apply you should take a look at all the fees associated with the loan.
+Before you apply you should take a look at all the fees associated with the bond loan.
 This should include fees that you will have to pay, such as loan establishment fees or annual fees, and fees that you may have to pay, such as a redraw fee or early repayment fee.

 - Interest rates.
 This is also something that can contribute significantly to the costs of the loan.
 As well as noting the rate you should check whether it is fixed or variable, and whether the rate is being offered as an introductory rate.

 - Repayment flexibility.
-Depending on the loan you choose you may be able to select weekly, fortnightly or monthly repayments.
+Depending on the bond loan you choose you may be able to select weekly, fortnightly or monthly repayments.
 Some lenders may also offer you the option of making additional repayments.

-When considering a personal loan you need to take into account your own financial situation and your ability to pay back the loan.
+When considering a personal loan you need to take into account your own financial situation and your ability to pay back the bond loan.
 While borrowing money for a bond may seem affordable, you also need to remember the increased costs that may come with moving house, and take this into account when deciding how affordable the repayments will be.

 How to apply for a rental bond loan

 If you’re interested in applying for a rental bond loan you can compare your options using the comparison table on this page.
 If you’re looking for other types of loans or credit cards, you can navigate to different products using the menu on the top of this page.

-Once you have found a loan product you’d like to apply for, simply press "Go to Site" to be directed through to the lender’s website.
+Once you have found a rental bond loan product you’d like to apply for, simply press "Go to Site" to be directed through to the lender’s website.
 From there you can fill out an online application form.
 Generally, you’ll need to be over the age of 18 and be receiving regular pay into your bank account.